JetBrains/teamcity-documentation/topics/git.md

 TeamCity supports Git LFS for agent-side checkout.
 To use it, install git 1.8.\+ and Git LFS on the build agent machine.
 Git LFS should be enabled using the `git lfs install` command (on Windows, an elevated command prompt may be needed).
 More information is available in the [Git LFS documentation](https://git-lfs.github.com/).

-We recommend using Git LFS version 2.12.1 or later as earlier versions come with a [vulnerability exploit](https://github.com/git-lfs/git-lfs/security/advisories/GHSA-4g4p-42wc-9f3m).
+We recommend using Git LFS version 2.12.1 or later as earlier versions come with a [vulnerability](https://github.com/git-lfs/git-lfs/security/advisories/GHSA-4g4p-42wc-9f3m).

 ## Internal Properties
 {id="internalProperties" auxiliary-id="Internal Properties" product="tc"}